-In accordance with section 37-92-501 (4) (b) (I) (B) C.R.S., the Subdistrict has reached forbearance agreements with six entities (Appendix H of the ARP), for a total of up to 3,900 acre-feet.
+In accordance with section 37-92-501 (4) (b) (I) (B) C.R.S., the Subdistrict has reached forbearance agreements with multiple ditches (Appendix H of the ARP), for a total of up to 4,100 acre-feet.
 A summary of the amounts contracted and the expected yield are found in the table of replacement sources above.

 I note that forbearance depends on climate and actual days when a ditch is the calling water right and the exact yield per year is indeterminate.
 It is also noted that the amount of forbearance water usable by the Subdistrict is limited by their depletions owed daily to streams.
-The Subdistrict indicates they expect to yield up to 800 acre-feet from these agreements during the 2021 irrigation season.
-However, the portfolio of water as determined in the 2021 Plan Year ARP indicates sufficient firm water to cover Injurious Stream Depletions in the event that no forbearance is available.
+The Subdistrict indicates they expect to yield up to ± 800 acre-feet from these agreements during the 2022 irrigation season.
+However, the portfolio of water as determined in the 2022 Plan Year ARP indicates sufficient firm water to cover Injurious Stream Depletions in the event that no forbearance is available.

-Closed Basin Project Production of Calendar Year 2021 (Section 2 of 11.1.4 of the ARP)
+Closed Basin Project Production of Calendar Year 2022 (Section 2 of 11.1.4 of the ARP)

-According to the information provided in the ARP, the projected production of the Closed Basin Project delivered to the Rio Grande is 8,500 acre-feet during calendar year 2021.
+According to the information provided in the ARP, the projected production of the Closed Basin Project delivered to the Rio Grande is 8,500 acre-feet during calendar year 2022.
 The allocation of the Closed Basin Project production in accordance with agreements is 60% to the Rio Grande and 40% to the Conejos River basin over the long-term, with provision for adjustments in the allocation during individual years.
-The 2021 allocation of the Closed Basin Project production will be 60% to the Rio Grande and 40% to the Conejos River.
+The 2022 allocation of the Closed Basin Project production will be 60% to the Rio Grande and 40% to the Conejos River.

-Per a letter from the Rio Grande Water Users Association dated March 17, 2021, the Board of Directors passed a motion to specifically allocate 3,800 acre-feet of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under Subdistricts No. 1, No. 2, No. 3, No. 5 and No. 6.
-Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the allocation as stated in their letter to the Rio Grande Water Conservation District on March 18, 2021.
-462 acre-feet of water is available to Subdistrict No. 1 under this ARP.
-The resolution from RGWCD allowing the Subdistrict to use Closed Basin Project water in the 2021 ARP was provided as supplemental information.
+Per a letter from the Rio Grande Water Users Association dated April 7, 2022, the Board of Directors passed a motion to specifically allocate 3,800 acre-feet of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under the Subdistricts.
+Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the allocation as stated in their letter to the Rio Grande Water Conservation District on April 7, 2022.
+The resolution from RGWCD allowing the Subdistrict to use Closed Basin Project water in the 2022 ARP was provided as supplemental information.
 Closed Basin Project water was approved as a replacement source by the Division No. 3 Water Court in the April 2013 Decree (Page 41, Paragraphs 5 - 6).